OpenBMB/UltraFeedback/README.md

 </div>

 # News
+- [2023/12/29]: We have fixed the `overall_score` as pointed in [this issue](https://github.com/OpenBMB/UltraFeedback/issues/8) and updated the dataset on [HuggingFace](https://huggingface.co/datasets/openbmb/UltraFeedback).
+Please refer to the below "Update" section for details.
 - [2023/09/26]: UltraRM unleashes the power of [UltraLM-13B-v2.0](https://huggingface.co/openbmb/UltraLM-13b-v2.0) and [UltraLM-13B](https://huggingface.co/openbmb/UltraLM-13b)!
 A simple best-of-16 sampling achieves **92.30%** (UltraLM2, 🥇 in 13B results) and **91.54%** (UltraLM, 🥇 in LLaMA-1 results) win rates against text-davinci-003 on [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/) benchmark!
 - [2023/09/26]: We release the [UltraFeedback](https://huggingface.co/datasets/openbmb/UltraFeedback) dataset, along with UltraFeedback-powered reward model [UltraRM](https://huggingface.co/openbmb/UltraRM-13b) and critique model [UltraCM](https://huggingface.co/openbmb/UltraCM-13b)!
 Both built **new SOTAs** over open-source models!

+# Update
+The initial version of UltraFeedback includes 2628 completions that were assigned an overall score of `10`.
+However, as pointed in Issue [#8](https://github.com/OpenBMB/UltraFeedback/issues/8), many of these completions should have been assigned a score of `1`.
+Intuitively, a completion with an overall score of `10` should be high-quality, which can be reflected in its corresponding fine-grained scores.
+Hence, to rectify the scores, we processed all the potentially faulty completions based on their fine-grained scores.
+Specifically, completions with fine-grained scores `<= 2` are likely to be of low quality and thus their `overall_score` have been manually adjusted to `1`.
+On the other hand, completions with fine-grained scores `> 4` have been deemed to accurately represent a score of `10` and thus their overall_score has been left unchanged.
+For the remaining completions, we have conducted a **re-annotation** process based on the original critique, with slight modifications to the prompts.
+Please refer to `./src/fix_overall_score_issue.py` for implementation.

 # Links